taljindergill78/retail-forecasting/README.md

 ---

 ## Next Steps (Planned)

-These are intended directions, not promises; they will be updated as work is done.

 - **Phase B (SageMaker):** Run and verify each SageMaker job (split, features, train, evaluate), then define a SageMaker Pipeline and a register-model step.
 Optionally run EDA or baselines as SageMaker jobs.
 - **Model registry and approval:** Use SageMaker Model Registry with a PendingManualApproval → Approved flow so only approved models are used downstream.